savchenkoyana/Nbody/2. Reproduce JGB/README.md

 When you evolve a cluster in its own gravitational field, the final density should look like the initial density.
 This indicates that your model is truly self-consistent.

+### For evolution with external potential

+TODO: implement

 ## Plot mass spectrum

+### For evolution without external potential

 Compute and plot mass spectrum for a given snapshot along with the original distribution function: